• Skip to primary navigation

 Spaghetti would appear to be plain spaghetti but linguine always feels that little bit more sophisticated.

 This dish took barely 15 minutes to prepare and the sauce was deliberately simple.
-Half a can of tomatoes blitzed briefly with a blender then simmered with an extra generous squeeze of tomato puree to thicken.
+Canned tomatoes blitzed briefly with a blender then simmered with an extra generous squeeze of tomato puree to thicken.
 You could add herbs, garlic or chilli to please.

 Print Recipe